Step 4: Full View

 When Engineer A has identified a 100-year storm surge standard as the technically defensible safety floor using newly released tools, and Client A refuses on cost grounds in a jurisdiction with no building code, how should Engineer A respond to that refusal?

-Maintain Non-Negotiable 100-Year Standard Board's choice Maintain the 100-year storm surge standard as a non-negotiable professional floor, present the recommendation in writing with explicit technical basis and transparent acknowledgment of climate projection uncertainty, and continue advocating that standard to Client A before taking any further escalation step
+O1 Maintain the 100-year storm surge standard as a non-negotiable professional floor, present the recommendation in writing with explicit technical basis and transparent acknowledgment of climate projection uncertainty, and continue advocating that standard to Client A before taking any further escalation step Board's choice

 The Public Welfare Paramount principle (II.1) establishes that Engineer A's safety determination is not subordinate to client cost preference.
 The No-Code Jurisdiction Self-Imposed Safety Standard principle holds that in the absence of a regulatory floor, the engineer's professional judgment becomes ethically mandatory rather than aspirational.
 The Professional Competence in Risk Assessment obligation requires Engineer A to apply the best available tools, here the newly released algorithm, and the availability of superior tools heightens the duty to recommend the most protective defensible standard.
 The Non-Acquiescence to Client Directive Suppressing Safety Analysis principle prohibits Engineer A from accepting a lower standard once a safety-critical determination has been made.
 Competing against these is the Client Budget Limitation Constraint and the Climate Change as Moving Target principle, which acknowledge that cost differentials may be disproportionate and that the newly released algorithm may not yet have achieved broad peer validation, potentially qualifying the certainty of the recommendation.